Gain critical insights by using ctDNA testing with exquisite sensitivity

 Do I need additional therapy?

-Track ctDNA levels during adjuvant chemotherapy or second-line therapy to monitor treatment response and acquired resistance.
+Track ctDNA levels during adjuvant chemotherapy or second-line therapy to monitor treatment response.

 Is the cancer coming back?

-Limit of detection of 0.0005% tumor fraction to help identify recurrence earlier so that you can intervene sooner.
+Limit of detection of 0.0006% tumor fraction to help identify recurrence earlier than traditional methods so you can intervene sooner.

 Why test for ctDNA?